 In my career, I’ve been very fortunate to work for managers who made coaching and developing their team members a top priority.
 Unfortunately, not everyone is so lucky.
-In fact, roughly three million Americans quit their job each month, which is probably why 87 percent of HR leaders in organizations with 100-2,500+ employees have made improved retention a primary focus.
+In fact, roughly three million Americans quit their job each month, which is probably why HR leaders have made improved retention a primary focus.

 As a manager myself, I want to pay my good fortune forward.
 And frankly, it just makes good business sense and good karma.
 Below are four ways to find — and keep — happy, productive employees who are a great fit for your organization.